An Aerospace Engineer is an individual who designs and tests prototypes for aircraft and spacecraft.

 What Is the Job Demand for Aerospace Engineers?

-The job demand for Aerospace Engineers is expected to increase by 7% in the next 10 years, which is slower than average occupations.
+The job demand for Aerospace Engineers is expected to increase by 8% between 2020 and 2030.
 Aircraft will be continually required for national defense purposes.
-In addition, increased interest in environmental safety will demand that plans be restructured to increase fuel efficiency.
-However, manufacturing-related Aerospace Engineering positions are expected to decline within the next 10 years.
+In addition, increased interest in environmental safety will demand that plans be restructured to increase fuel efficiency.*

 Aerospace Engineering Jobs & Job Description

 Recent Aerospace Engineering Job Listings